 Environmental authority conditions

-When applying for an environmental authority (EA), you can use Environmentally Relevant Activity (ERA) standards, model operating conditions or common conditions to:
+When applying for an EA, you can use Environmentally Relevant Activity (ERA) standards, model conditions or common conditions to:

 - predict the core conditions likely to be imposed on your EA